koodikulma-fi/mixin-types/README.md

 ### 5.1.
 Rules of thumb
 - Generally speaking, you should prefer _not_ using constructor arguments in mixins.
     * When needed, keep them simple, and use fixed number of arguments (eg. not 1-3 args, but eg. 2).
+        - Or alternatively, in certain cases, consider using the _same_ constructor arg(s) for all mixins.
     * Note also that it's not possible to automate typing for constructor arguments (see the code example below).
     * As it's always the _last mixin / extending class_ that defines the args - and as such, should do it explicitly.
 - At the conceptual level, the constructor args of the mix should be defined for each mix explicitly.